open-company/open-company-interaction/README.md

 1. [Download](https://ngrok.com/download) the version for your operating system.
 1. Unzip the download and put ngrok someplace handy for you (in your path is good!)
-1. Verify you can run ngrok with: `ngrox help`
+1. Verify you can run ngrok with: `ngrok help`

 ## Usage